- by Daniel

 But remember the magic words here...

-Because exercising to a moderate intensity is the name of the game for those of us with chronic lower back pain.
+Because exercising to a moderate intensity is the name of the game for those of us with persistent back pain.

 So put your competitive urges to one side.

-So these little adjustments can keep you out of pain.
+So these little adjustments can release any built up tension and keep you out of pain.

 And finally try to cycle on routes with flat surfaces.

 As bumpy terrain will increase the jolting on the spine which can cause you pain.